Kona vs Hilo: Beaches or Waterfalls? Here’s What You Need to Know

 If money is no object, stay at the Four Seasons Hualalai.

 If the Four Seasons is a little too extravagant, but you can still splurge, I LOVE the Mauna Kea Beach Hotel.
 It was the first resort built on the island over 50 years ago by Laurance Rockefeller and it has dreamy vintage Hawaii vibes but completely modern rooms and amenities.
-They also have an onsite manta ray viewing location.
+They have an onsite manta ray viewing location and what I think is the best beach in Hawaii.

-The Mauna Lani also does understated luxury like nobody’s business.
+The Mauna Lani Resort also does understated luxury like nobody’s business.

 A step down from those, the Fairmont Orchid is a great property that has most of the trappings, but is a little more lowkey (and usually less expensive) than the ones above.

-The Westin Hapuna Beach Resort sits on what I think is the best beach on the Big Island and has great pools overlooking the ocean.
+The Westin Hapuna Beach Resort sits on a top notch beach and has great pools overlooking the ocean.

 In Hilo, I would stay at the SCP Hilo or if you’re a National Park junkie or visiting when there’s some serious lava action, I would stay at the Volcano House in the National Park.